 Well, the answer is simple:

 I had about 20 droplets each running on the $20 per month plan that comes to about $400 a month.
-This was really straining my budget and I was looking for alternative options.
+This plan was straining my budget, and I was looking for alternative options.
 Last month I began combining websites on single Droplets to save money.
 But I couldn’t compromise on performance for the money.

 So with Digital Ocean new plans, any user will jump for more Droplet power at the same price but not me.
-I maintain the same Droplet power at a cheaper price.
+I maintain the same Droplet power at a lower cost.